xenloops/securityKB/code_vulns.md

   **Problem:** A SQL injection attack consists of insertion or "injection" of a SQL query via the input data from the client to the application.
 A successful SQL injection exploit can read sensitive data from the database, modify database data, execute administration operations on the database, recover the content of a given file present on the DBMS file system, and in some cases issue commands to the operating system.
 [OWASP](https://owasp.org/www-community/attacks/SQL_Injection)

   **Solutions:** Use parameterized queries, use stored procedures, validate input, or escape tainted input.
-[OWASP Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/SQL_Injection_Prevention_Cheat_Sheet.html)
+[OWASP SQLi Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/SQL_Injection_Prevention_Cheat_Sheet.html)

   ### Choice 1: Prepared statements with parameterized queries